Gandhi cap: Genesis

 Gandhi's homespun khadi attire of traditional Indian clothes were symbolic of his message of cultural pride, the use of Swadeshi goods (as opposed to those manufactured in Europe), self-reliance and solidarity with India's rural masses.
 The cap became common to most followers of Gandhi and members of the Indian National Congress.
 A connection to the independence movement was implied when any individual wore the cap in those times.

 Black prisoners in South African prisons were required to wear a small headcover during the early 20th century.
 This has been cited as the genesis of the Gandhi Cap.

+The Gandhi cap was also adopted by the members of Rashtriya Swayamsevak Sangh (RSS).

 After independence

 The first generation of post-independence Indian politicians were almost universally members of the freedom struggle.
 The cap was regularly worn by Indian leaders like Jawaharlal Nehru, India's first Prime Minister and the succeeding prime ministers such as Lal Bahadur Shastri and Morarji Desai continued this tradition.
 Most members of the Indian Parliament (especially politicians and activists of the Congress party) wore khadi clothing and the Gandhi cap.
-Large numbers of people donned the cap while celebrating India's independence on August 15 or the promulgation of a republic on January 26.
+Large numbers of people donned the cap while celebrating India's independence on 15 August or the promulgation of a republic on 26 January.

-Jawarharlal Nehru was always remembered as having worn the cap.
+Jawaharlal Nehru was always remembered as having worn the cap.
 In 1964 a coin showing Nehru in profile was released which was widely criticized for lacking the cap.
 Another Nehru coin was later released in 1989 on his birth centenary, which showed him wearing a cap.

 In later times, the cap had lost its popular and political appeal.
 Although many members of the Congress party continued the tradition, rival political parties preferred to dissociate themselves from the tradition linked with the Congress.
 The mass acceptance of Western-style clothing had also diminished the importance of wearing Indian-style clothes for politicians.

 The cap remains the most popular everyday headgear worn by men in rural parts of Maharashtra.

 In the "I Have a Dream" speech of Martin Luther King Jr. in 1963, many people standing behind him on stage wore Gandhi caps.